rob-myers/rob-myers.github.io/README.md

 ## TODO

-- can send throttled grid toggles; receive walls polygon from worker
+- Level receives walls polygon from worker

 - redo navigation i.e. new component where can specify filled rectangles and inset borders are computed and shown
 - store as branch `redo-navigation`.